latenightowl/golf/wikis/Su Kim.md

 Week 3
 ======
 (5/3) 5:00p-8:00p: Implemented basic property function, can edit color on nodes.
-(5/5) aslkdfjl
+(5/5) 2:30p-4:30p: add more function to class node, cleaned up framework, minor changes
 ...
 Comments: Thinking of what other necessary function we need to implement..
-Total hours this week:
+Total hours this week:  5 hours
-Total hours on project:
+Total hours on project:  24 hours